-Coloured lenses with particular tints which restrict different wavelengths of light, are often used to help people with light sensitivity.
+Coloured lenses with particular tints limit certain wavelengths of light and are often used to help people with light sensitivity.
 The colours of these tints range from yellow to reds to blues.
 At the moment there is no strong evidence that a particular shade of tint suits one eye condition over another and it would appear that choosing the tint is a matter of personal choice.
 For example two people with macular degeneration may prefer two completely different coloured tints.
 However, people with conditions where light is scattered in the eye (for example, cataract) often find filters that block out short wavelengths, such as yellow or amber filters, helpful.

-Most optometrists and low vision providers will be happy to discuss with you the tints available; they can also usually lend you some form of tint to test over a period of time.
+Most optometrists and low vision providers will be happy to discuss the different tints available with you; they can sometimes also lend you a type of tint to test over a period of time.
 This may help you find the best tint for helping with your light sensitivity.

 What do you think of this eye condition page?
 Is it useful, easy to read and detailed enough - or could we improve it?
 Send your comments about this page to firstname.lastname@example.org